Poets/Writers From Uttar pradesh

 Nizam Rampuri

-Prominent poet of Rampur style who was described by Mirza Ghalib as 'Mir of Rampur'.
+Prominent poet of the Rampur style who was described by Mirza Ghalib as 'Mir of Rampur'.

 Pandit Daya Shankar Naseem Lakhnawi